texfaq/texfaq.github.io/FAQ-whatenv.md

 so it is a particularly simple example.
-A rather complicated environment is introduced by `\begin{document}`; it looks simple, but needs all sorts of special TeX code to make it work 'transparently'; most environments are more elaborate than `monoblock` and _much_ simpler than
+A rather complicated environment is introduced by `\begin{document}`; it looks simple, but needs all sorts of special TeX code to make it work ''transparently''; most environments are more elaborate than `monoblock` and _much_ simpler than
 `document`.

-An environment puts its content inside a TeX _group_, so that commands used inside the environment don't 'leak out'&nbsp;&mdash; the `monoblock` environment, above, restricts its effect to its own contents (the stuff between the `\begin{monoblock}` and `\end{monoblock}`), which is just what you need for this
+An environment puts its content inside a TeX _group_, so that commands used inside the environment don't ''leak out''&nbsp;&mdash; the `monoblock` environment, above, restricts its effect to its own contents (the stuff between the `\begin{monoblock}` and `\end{monoblock}`), which is just what you need for this